xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 Qin participated in the specific function design on the initial creative stage of the website, responsible for development and style design of welcome and report pages.
 Qin also designed the questionnaire and collected user feedback for analysis during the evaluation phase.

 Specifically, Qin mainly contributed to the following things:
-1) Initial creativity
+-Initial creativity
-2) Part of function design
+-Part of function design
-3) Design for welcome page and report page
+-Design for welcome page and report page
-4) Research on font and image library and providing suitable options
-5) Designing questionnaire and analyzing user feedback for evaluation
+-Research on font and image library and providing suitable options -Designing questionnaire and analyzing user feedback for evaluation
 </br>

 <a name="_sprints"></a>